Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Results

 Other cases discuss logging that includes user activity data, as in~\citep{MultiChat70}.
 As many GitHub issues refer to bugs, we have also encountered many discussions and fixes on \emph{Bugs related with law functionality}.
-Relevant documentation is also a concern to reflect privacy compliance activities (\emph{Documentation update} category), and especially creation and updates to privacy policies and other law-relevant pages, or links to them (\emph{Law information page/policy} and \emph{Links to law information} categories).
+Relevant documentation is also a concern to reflect privacy compliance activities (\emph{Documentation update} category), and especially creation and updates to privacy policies and other law-relevant pages, or links to them (\emph{Law information page/policy} and \emph{Links to law information} categories), which are also relevant to the right to information.
 Repositories are also making changes to mark \emph{Law compliance indication} for the system, whereas \emph{Law compliance test}s for relevant law features are also found in discussions and code changes.
-The enforcement of privacy laws is closely related to the existence of security mechanisms that support privacy, such as encryption, but these appear less frequently among the issues discussed (2.70\% of the issues examined). \emph{Data visibility/anonymization} that is relevant to security practices is slightly more frequent in the discussions (4.23\%).
-A very interesting category has been created from the discussions that cover \emph{Law functionality per region}.
-Some categories are less frequent and do not concern the majority of repositories (\emph{Third party relation}, \emph{Law violation concern} and \emph{Data minimization}), even though they all cover important areas.
+The enforcement of privacy laws is closely related to the existence of security mechanisms that support privacy, such as encryption, but these appear less frequently among the issues discussed (2.70\% of the issues examined). \emph{Data visibility/anonymization} that is also relevant to security practices is slightly more frequent in the discussions (4.23\%).
+A very interesting category has been created from the discussions that cover contextual conditions, adapting \emph{Law functionality per region}.
+Some categories are less frequent and do not concern the majority of repositories (\emph{Third-party relation}, \emph{Law violation concern} and \emph{Data minimization}), even though they all cover important areas.
 There are also some less potentially important concerns, such as \emph{Typo/UI change}s, \emph{Library update} issues and \emph{Non-technical issue} discussions.